Eurydia/notes-singularity/Computer science/Object-oriented programming/Backgrounds and notations.md

-# A Tentative Summary of  OOP Course Notations
+# Backgrounds and notations

-This summary attempts to collect notations in the object-oriented programming course.
+This summary aims to collect notations in the object-oriented programming course.
 The motivation for this summary ensure that notations are well-defined and, more importantly, well-explained, so further applications are built on a solid foundation.

-## Data Types
+## Data types

-Data types is an inarguable computer science-centric term, but they are structures built on well-known sets.
-One can make a reasonable conclusion that data types are sets.
+Data type is a rather computer science-centric term, but in this summary, we will talk about them as in terms of sets to keep explanation brief and simple.

-### Primitive Data Types
+### Primitive data types

 The common primitive data types include, but are not limited to;
 - **the set of natural number** excluding $0$, denoted by $\mathbb{N}^{+}:=\{1,2,3,\ldots\}$,